SCECcode/ucvm/MODULES.md

 The USC CARC system uses a module load system.
 We have installed UCVM using the following settings:

+In addition, because of the use of Anaconda, we found it necessary to add a command to unset unset PROJ_LIB

+This needs to get unset after the UCVM environment and conda envs are defined.
+We add this to the end of the conda init in our .bashrc file.

+This fixes an error initializing UCVM based on of the environment variable by both proj5 and ucvm.

 (base) [maechlin@discovery1 ucvm]$ more ~/.bashrc
 # .bashrc